-The Large Cap Dividend Strategy seeks to provide a reliable, significant, and growing stream of dividend income from large domestic companies.
+The Dividend SMA strategy seeks to provide a combination of capital appreciation and a secure, growing stream of dividend income from large, domestic companies.

-In pursuit of this objective, the team will focus on achieving three goals, which we believe will result in better risk-adjusted returns than the benchmark over the long-term:
+In pursuit of this objective, the team will focus on achieving three goals, which we believe have the potential to result in better risk-adjusted returns than the benchmark over the long-term:

-- Offer peace of mind by owning quality businesses that deliver lower-than-market volatility and return cash to shareholders (such as through dividends or share buybacks).
+- Offer peace of mind by owning a portfolio of quality businesses that we believe should deliver lower-than-market volatility and return cash to shareholders (such as through dividends or share buybacks).

-- Provide a higher yield than the benchmark
+- Provide a higher yield than the benchmark, the S&P 500.

 Who should invest?

-This strategy fits in the large cap domestic equity slice of an asset allocation.
-Investors who identify as “conservative” or who prefer dividends should consider the Large Cap Dividend Strategy.
-Investors may prefer dividend paying equities because dividends are historically responsible for about half of long-term total stock returns, because dividend payers tend to be established and stable businesses, or because dividend stocks experience lower volatility than non-dividend payers.
+This strategy fits in the large-cap domestic equity slice of an asset allocation.
+Investors who identify as “conservative” should consider the Dividend SMA strategy.
+Investors may prefer cash-returning equities because dividends and buybacks are historically responsible for a significant portion of long-term total stock returns, because companies able to generate excess cash tend to be established and stable businesses, or because these companies may experience lower volatility than less mature businesses.
 Regardless of the preference reason, this strategy may appeal to retirees (who withdraw dividends for living expenses) or risk-averse investors still in capital accumulation mode (who reinvest dividends).

 Philosophy and Strategy

 We aim to maximize shareholder yield, which we define as dividend yield plus net buyback yield, without jeopardizing the safety of principal, the income stream, or long-term total return potential.
-Our Large Cap Dividend Strategy is guided by three principles:
+Our strategy is guided by three principles:

-- Business first: Own great businesses that happen to pay dividends
+- Business first – Own great businesses that are focused on returning cash to shareholders.

-- Be Foolish: Maintain a long-term, ownership mentality
+- Foolish mindset – Maintain a long-term, ownership mentality.

-Most dividend investing is narrowly focused on maximizing yield, which results in sector concentration, ownership stakes in deteriorating businesses, and ignoring funding and business risks.
-Our Large Cap Dividend Strategy is about owning great businesses that happen to have great dividend policies and holding them for the long term.
+Most dividend investing is narrowly focused on maximizing dividend yield, which results in sector concentration, ownership stakes in deteriorating businesses, and ignoring funding and business risks.
+Our Dividend SMA strategy is about owning great businesses that happen to have great capital return and allocation policies, and holding them for the long term.
 Still, this portfolio will likely have sector concentrations that look vastly different than its benchmark and gravitate to some sectors over others.

-We will invest in stocks (large cap, domestic, and dividend-paying), preferred stocks (super high-quality, large cap, domestic companies that may or may not pay a dividend), and Exchange Traded Funds (or ETFs).
+We will invest in stocks (large- and mid-cap, domestic), preferred stocks (high-quality, large-cap, domestic companies that may or may not pay a dividend), and Exchange Traded Funds (or ETFs).
 Holdings will be combined in an effort to achieve the objective, uphold our philosophy, and provide diversification.

 Portfolio Management Process

-The Large Cap Dividend Strategy will typically hold 15-30 investments and be near fully-invested at all times.
+The Dividend SMA strategy will typically hold 15-30 investments and be near fully invested at all times.
 We seek to achieve diversification the following ways:

 - Asset Type: Typically, at least 75% of the strategy’s allocation will be to high-quality, dividend-paying, domestic stocks, with a minority allocated to preferred stocks and ETFs.
 We will also hold non-dividend payers that we feel have well-constructed and reliable capital allocation strategies.
 This will include companies that return excess cash through share buybacks.
-The common and preferred stocks will be issued by domestic companies with a market cap greater than the cap identified by the S&P Midcap 400 index.
-If any ETFs are owned in the strategy, they will be classified as large cap on a holding-weighted market capitalization basis.
+The common and preferred stocks will be issued by domestic companies with a market cap greater than $3 billion.
+If any ETFs are owned in the strategy, they will be classified as large-cap on a holding-weighted market capitalization basis.

 - Sector: The portfolio will be structured to achieve adequate sector diversification, with no single sector accounting for more than 35% of assets.*